karan842/karan842/README.md

 - Fun Fact: I got 8/50 at C programming exam in my first year🙄

-> I am a fitness enthusiats🏋🏽 | Supporter of Indian Cricket and Rea Madrid🏆 | Love music and space science😃
+> I am a fitness enthusiats🏋🏽 | Supporter of Indian Cricket and Real Madrid🏆 | Love music and space science😃